 - The Strategic Planning Elements section includes analyses of the State's economic conditions, workforce characteristics, and workforce development activities.
 These analyses drive the required vision and goals for the State's workforce development system and alignment strategies for workforce development programs to support economic growth. - The Operational Planning Elements section identifies the State's efforts to support the State's strategic vision and goals as identified in the Strategic Planning Elements section.
 This section ensures that the State has the necessary infrastructure, policies, and activities to meet its strategic goals, implement its alignment strategy, and support ongoing program development and coordination.
-Operational planning elements include: - o State Strategy Implementation, - o State Operating Systems and Policies, - Assurances, and - Program-Specific Requirements for the Core Programs, and - Program-Specific Requirements for the Combined State Plan partner programs.
-(These requirements are available in a separate supplemental document, Supplement to the Workforce and Innovation Act (WIOA) Unified and Combined State Plan Requirements.
-The Departments are not seeking comments on these particular requirements).
+Operational planning elements include: - o State Strategy Implementation, - State Operating Systems and Policies, - o Assurances, and - o Program-Specific Requirements for the Core Programs, and - Program-Specific Requirements for the Combined State Plan partner programs.
+(These requirements are available in a separate supplemental document, Supplement to the Workforce and Innovation Act (WIOA) Unified and Combined